foundry-rs/starknet-foundry/docs/src/starknet/script.md

 status: success
 ```

-As [an idempotency](#state-file) feature is turned on by default, executing the same script one again ends with a success
+As [an idempotency](#state-file) feature is turned on by default, executing the same script once again ends with a success
 and only `call` functions are being executed (as they do not change the network state):

 ```shell